Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including electron mass: Spin density matrix

-including the effect of finite electron and positron mass.
-The letters in parentheses denote the involved form factors and the superscript $m$ denotes mass correction terms.
+\end{widetext} The letters in parentheses denote the involved form factors and the superscript $m$ denotes electron mass correction terms.
 These matrices are categorized according to distinct combinations of the electric, magnetic, $P$-violating and $CP$-violating form factors and unambiguously given as follows: \begin{widetext} \allowdisplaybreaks